 “I am a mother of two young sons, I work long hours and have the same beauty concerns of any busy person; therefore I appreciate what my patients ask for.”

-Board certified by both the American Board of Plastic Surgery and the American Board of Surgery and a Clinical Assistant Professor of Surgery at Weill Cornell Medical College, Melissa Doft, MD specializes in a broad range of cosmetic and reconstructive treatments.
+Double board-certified by the American Board of Plastic Surgery and the American Board of Surgery and a Clinical Assistant Professor of Surgery at Weill Cornell Medical College, Melissa Doft, MD specializes in a broad range of cosmetic and reconstructive treatments.
 She seamlessly combines traditional surgical methods with the most state-of-the-art, data-proven new technology.
 Known for her warm demeanor, genuine kindness, and meticulous attention to detail, Dr. Doft understands the beauty concerns we face and offers conservative, natural-looking solutions.

-Voted as a Rising Star in the New York Times, Dr. Doft graduated magna cum laude from Dartmouth College with Rufus Choate Honors, where she studied Biochemistry and Art History.
+Voted as a Rising Star in the New York Times and one of New York’s Best Doctors in New York Magazine, Dr. Doft graduated magna cum laude from Dartmouth College with Rufus Choate Honors, where she studied Biochemistry and Art History.
 Valedictorian of her class at New York University School of Medicine, Dr. Doft graduated with honors for her research in Cell Biology, was elected to the Alpha Omega Alpha Honor Medical Society for overall academic and clinical excellence in medicine, and received the Valentine Mott Medal for academic achievement in Anatomy, Cell Biology, Histology, and Embryology, the Alumnae Golden Key Pin award for academic achievement and commitment to extracurricular activities, and the Kosciuszko Foundation Dr. Marie Zakrzewska Medical Scholarship for academic excellence.
 She completed her internship at the University of California, San Francisco (UCSF) in the department of surgery.

 In her role as a Clinical Assistant Professor of Surgery at the Weill Cornell Medical College, Dr. Doft teaches plastic surgery to the New York-Presbyterian residents.
 She is also on staff at Lenox Hill Hospital, Manhattan Eye, Ear and Throat Hospital, and Mount Sinai where she is actively involved in teaching the aesthetic surgery fellows.
 She has published numerous peer-reviewed articles and chapters in the field of plastic surgery, including recent publications in Plastic and Reconstructive Surgery, Aesthetic Plastic Surgery and the Journal of Plastic, Reconstructive, and Aesthetic Surgery.
 She has won many awards for her research contributions and has been invited to lecture both nationally and internationally.
-Dr. Doft serves on the advisory board for Charlotte’s Book.
+She was invited to be a visiting professor in China to speak about her experience with ear molding and otoplasty.
+Dr. Doft serves on the advisory boards for Becon Medical and It Cosmetics by L’Oréal.
+She is frequently quoted in Vogue, Harper’s Bazaar, Elle, Allure, Town and Country, In Style, The New York Post, The New York Times, Marie Claire, among other publications.
 Dr. Doft is affiliated with New York-Presbyterian Hospital, Lenox Hill and Manhattan Eye, Ear and Throat Hospital, New York Eye and Ear Infirmary of Mount Sinai, and Greenwich Hospital.